Key Findings and Statistics

 For part (1) above, “full-time instruction” refers to programs that offer immersive learning.
 We consider immersive learning to mean an educational approach that centers mentorship, personalized one-on-one counsel, and live instruction as a core part of the offering.
 Thus, schools like Thinkful are considered a bootcamp under our definition, but companies such as Pluralsight, which offer online non-immersive courses, were excluded from the market study.

 For part (2) above, “technical disciplines” included: software engineering, full-stack web development, mobile app development, front-end web development, data science, user experience (UX) design, cybersecurity, and digital marketing.
 Our analysis included in-person, online, and university coding bootcamps.
+We did not include bootcamp prep programs or courses.

 We used publicly-available information to determine whether to include data on a particular bootcamp in our market study.
 Our data is accurate as of December 21, 2019.

 This left us with 105 bootcamps to include in our analysis (see Appendix A for a complete list), which led us to collect data on over 133,392 graduates.
 The data used for the “market size and growth,” “bootcamp costs and financing” and “online bootcamps” is all based on 2019 data.
-The bootcamp location, skills and employer information is historical, starting from the first year in which data was available on LinkedIn.
+The bootcamp location, skills, and employer information are historical, starting from the first year in which data was available on LinkedIn.

-Shortcomings in LinkedIn data—such as incomplete profiles, students without LinkedIn profiles and the lack of auditing on data — may influence the accuracy of the claims made in the study.
+Shortcomings in LinkedIn data—such as incomplete profiles, students without LinkedIn profiles and the lack of auditing on data—may influence the accuracy of the claims made in the study.
 Despite limitations, we see great value in using data from LinkedIn.

 This market study uses LinkedIn data for a number of reasons.
 Collecting information from LinkedIn allows us to use self-reported data from bootcamp graduates to assess graduate success.
 LinkedIn has a strong reputation as a database featuring information on employment and a wide array of school pages with alumni information.
 With that said, LinkedIn is not specifically known for its bootcamp data.